-7.08 A subcommittee of the JCOAA on Employment Equity will be established to discuss issues with respect to the requirements of the Federal Contractors Program and the University's Policy on Employment Equity.
-The Affirmative Action Officer and the Employment Equity Officer shall sit ex-officio on the Subcommittee.
-The Subcommittee shall meet at least once every six (6) weeks during the Fall/Winter session and shall submit a summary report of its activities to the JCOAA once annually, between I February and 31 March.
+The Subcommittee will also oversee any University-wide equity and inclusivity audits of full-time faculty and librarians/archivists as agreed upon by the Parties and may make recommendations to address any identified concerns on the basis of the outcome of any such audits.
+The Affirmative Action, Equity and Inclusivity Officer shall sit ex-officio on the Subcommittee.
+The Subcommittee shall meet at least once every six (6) weeks during the Fall/Winter session and shall submit a summary report of its activities to the JCOAA once annually by June 30th.